Sneezan/gripp-app/README.md

 - Database of choice is MongoDB
 - Register credentials are encrypted and stored in the database using mongoose schemas and models.

+## Deployment
+This project is currently not deployed as an app, but exported as web-build using the expo Netlify Cli, for easier distribution and demo.

 ## Links
 Backend https://github.com/Sneezan/gripp-backend
 Landing Page https://github.com/Sneezan/project-gripp